 You can change the format of freely definable tables, i.e. the columns and their properties, by using the structure editor.
 They enable you to make tables that are exactly tailored to your application.

 You can also toggle between a table view (standard setting) and form view.

 The names of tables and table columns must start with a letter and must not contain an arithmetic operator (e.g., +).
-Due to SQL commands, these characters can cause problems when inputting data or reading it out.

 Creating a freely definable table